Teaching English as a Second Language & Culturally and Linguistically Diverse Education

 a K-12 teaching endorsement (the CLD Education Endorsement), and/or a CLD Bilingual

-The undergraduate TESOL and Bilingual Education endorsements are housed in the College of Humanities and Social Sciences and although numerous immigrant groups are addressed in TESOL coursework at UNC, there is a special focus on Spanish-speaking children and youth.
-This is an appropriate focus considering that in Colorado 84% of all English language learners are Spanish-speaking; in the U.S., 75% of all English language learners are Spanish-speaking, the majority of whom are from Mexico.
-Approximately 75% of students seeking endorsement are Elementary Education majors and the remainder are Secondary Education or K-12 licensure students.
+The undergraduate TESOL and CLD Education endorsements are housed in the College of Humanities and Social Sciences in Candelaria Hall.
+Although numerous immigrant groups are addressed in TESOL coursework at UNC, there is a special focus on Spanish-speaking children and youth.
+An appropriate decision, this was reached considering that in Colorado 84% of all English language learners are Spanish-speaking; in the U.S., 75% of all English language learners are Spanish-speaking, the majority of whom are from Mexico.
+Approximately 75% of students seeking endorsement are Elementary Education majors; the remainder are Secondary Education or K-12 licensure students.